FinalDevStudio/ng-session/docs/ng-session.md

 Signs a user out.

-It will perform a POST to the `config.signOutUrl` path and delete the user object on success.
+It will perform a POST to the `defaults.signOutUrl` path and delete the user object on success.

 **Parameters**